Sector14/acorn-electron-core/sdcard/readme.txt

 # Change Log

+* 4/Jan/2017 - V1.2
+  - More accurate video address logic
+  - Fixes issue with occasional glitch in top quarter of Firetrack

 * 28/Dec/2017 - V1.1
   - Generate a more accurate Electron PAL signal
   - Improve timing of RTC/DispEnd interrupts based on new PAL signal